Salvador Dali - Divine Comedy

 Salvador Dali – Spain (1904 – 1989)

-The German Edition: The German edition of the Divine Comedy is different in that all of the woodblock are block signed.
-Additionally, the set contains no text, just the woodblock prints mounted to an Arches backing paper and covered with another piece of Arches paper with a cutout for the woodblock image.
-For more information about the German edition of the Dali Divine Comedy, click on this link German Salvador Dali Divine Comedy.
+The German Edition differs in that all of the woodblocks are block signed.
+They contain no text.
+There is just the woodblock prints mounted on an Arches backing paper.
+This is covered with another piece of Arches paper with a cutout for the woodblock image.
+For more information about the German edition of the Dali Divine Comedy, see the separate page on the German edition.

 Decompositions are available with some of the sets.
 Click on this link Salvador Dali Divine Comedy Decompositions for more information.